Let’s face it: Frequent diaper changes can be FRUSTRATING for parents, and a worsening itchy rash is ALARMING for your baby!

 When you frequently do a diaper change and notice the effect of diarrhea in your baby’s diaper, it means their digestive system isn’t taking it well.

 DIARRHEA could be caused by the baby’s system having a hard time processing the proteins found in milk and is a common cause for them to develop diaper rash.

 But Don’t Worry!
-You Can Always Get Alternatives for Your Little Ones!
+You Can Always Get Milk Alternatives for Your Little Ones!

-A wonderful substitute and solution to your child’s food sensitivities are to try SOY MILK or ALMOND MILK!
+A wonderful substitute and solution to your child’s food sensitivities are to try SOY MILK, ALMOND MILK, or GOAT’S MILK FORMULAS!